M4n0zz/BBMenu/README.md

 ---

-Compatible with Pokémon Red, Blue and Yellow english versions, as well as VC releases.
+Compatible with Pokémon Red, Blue and Yellow English version, as well as VC releases.

 BBMenu can be installed inside your savegame using Arbitrary Code Execution, thus it can run in **original copies**, unlike any other ROMhacks!